TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Introduction/Index.rst

 About this document
 ^^^^^^^^^^^^^^^^^^^

-This manual should give you an introduction on how to install or upgrade your TYPO3 CMS installation.
+This manual gives you an introduction on how to install or upgrade your TYPO3 CMS installation.

-The installation part is aimed at beginners who want to have a fresh TYPO3 CMS website up and running.
-The update part targets those who already have a running website and want to move it to a newer version of TYPO3 CMS.
+The "Installation" section is aimed at beginners who want to get a fresh TYPO3 CMS website up and running.
+The "Update" section targets those who already have a running website and want to migrate it to a newer version of TYPO3 CMS.

 You *must* go through the steps in the section "Quick Installation" in order to get your TYPO3 installation up and running.
-During or after that you *can* go through the section "In-Depth Installation" to configure TYPO3 in more detail.
+During or after that, you have the option go through the section "In-Depth Installation" to configure TYPO3 in more detail.